tel/old-blog/_posts/2014-06-25-memoizing-kayles.md

 (it's the number of 2-partitions of $$(n-1)$$ and $$(n-2)$$, i.e.
 $$\lfloor (n-1)/2 \rfloor + \lfloor (n-2)/2 \rfloor + 2$$) and each
 move reduces $$n$$ by at most $$2$$.
-The size of the game tree is exponential and brute forcing the game tree will likely fail.
+The size of the game tree is exponential and brute forcing the game tree will likely fail for even tiny games.
 We can exploit symmetry to help, though.

 ## Symmetric games